flipperdevices/flipperzero-firmware/README.md

 LEFT / RIGHT: when not scanning select the channel to see it's frequency.
 Short press steps 1, long 10.

 UP / DOWN: change the time spent in a channel.
-Suggested: 1ms, but you can play around.
+Suggested: 150 us, but you can play around.

 ## Warning
 These apps are for **educational purposes** only.
 Please use this code responsibly and only use these apps on your own equipment.